Careers360 Logo

 Incomplete dominance-

 Incomplete dominance is the phenomenon of neither of the two alleles being dominant, so that expression in the hybrid is a fine mixture or intermediate between the expressions of the two alleles.
-In snapdragon ( Mirabilis jalapa), there are two types of pure breeding plants, red-flowered and white flowered.
+In snapdragon ( Mirabilis jalapa), there are two types of pure breeding plants, red-flowered and white-flowered.
 On crossing the two, F1 plants possess pink flowers.
-On selfing them, F2 generation has 1red: 2pink: 1white.
+On selfing them, the F2 generation has 1red: 2pink: 1white.
 The pink flower is due to incomplete dominance

 Q14.
 What is a point mutation?
 Give one example.